Gender inequality in India: Disparities in education

 Programs like Ashram schools for tribes, programs for low literacy districts, and scholarships to promote higher education like the Pre-Matric and Post-Matric Scholarship, Rajiv Gandhi National Fellowship, etc. have been recently installed to promote education.
 Traditional beliefs regarding women's education, especially in rural and tribal communities in India prevent women from taking advantage of these resources.

 For women in rural or tribal communities the educational disparities are even larger.
 In 2011, for the state of Jharkhand, male scheduled tribes (STs) had a literacy rate of around 68% whereas female STs had a literacy rate of around 46%.
 Tribal women lack access to educational institutions and are isolated from urban society, which restrict them from obtaining economic opportunities and mobility.
 Tribal women in India are often unskilled and are perceived by general society as chaotic and willing to perform sexual intercourse.
 As a result, tribal women who attempt to integrate within rural or urban societies end up as sexual workers or take up physical manual labor jobs.

 Adulthood and onwards

 Discrimination against women has contributed to gender wage differentials, with Indian women on average earning 64% of what their male counterparts earn for the same occupation and level of qualification.

 This has led to their lack of autonomy and authority.
 Although equal rights are given to women, equality may not be well implemented.
 In practice, land and property rights are weakly enforced, with customary laws widely practiced in rural areas.

 Women are subjected to roles based on religion and the caste system.
 Most are often forced to stay and take care of the home while men go out and work.
-Gender is India determines how you experience laws and constantly are misconstrued when a women is involved.
+Gender in India determines how you experience laws and constantly are misconstrued when a woman is involved.